yigitaktan/PerfmonSetup/README.md

 ![f1](https://github.com/yigitaktan/PerfmonSetup/assets/51110247/062ccb33-f628-4883-a727-2044764ba709)

-"When you extract the perfmonfile.zip file, you will encounter three files:
+When you extract the perfmonfile.zip file, you will encounter three files:

 * **config.txt:** This file contains all the configurations, and you can modify the parameters in this file as needed.
 * **counterset.txt:** This file holds the list of counters to be applied.
 Don't forget to use the **[MYINSTANCENAME]** definition, as discussed in the [Preparing the counter set file](#Preparing-the-counter-set-file) section.